What Is Recovery in Running?

 Why Recovery Builds Fitness

-Training triggers the signal.
-Recovery delivers the result.
+Training triggers the initial signal for improvement.
+Recovery, however, is what truly delivers the final result.

 When you recover: